Robin-462/Unity--hw3/README.md

    b) Five Foley effects: Footsteps, gunshots, explosions, subtle wind ambience, and bandit pain/death sounds (when shot)
    c) Unique Taunts: Each bandit direct 2 - 3 taunts to the players

+### Core Features
+7. **Monsoon Weather**
+   The dark clouds, rain and lightning were created through the particle system.
+The wind was also added with the sounds of rain and lightning downloaded from the asset store, and the wind sound used the template sound.
+The materials were all colored by myself without using the downloaded materials or prefabs.

 # Installation Instructions

 1. **Setup Unity Project**